Unison Whiteman

-Unison Whiteman (died 19 October 1983) was a Grenadian politician.
+Unison Whiteman (1939–19 October 1983) was a Grenadian politician.
 He was one of the leaders of the revolutionary New JEWEL Movement and Minister of Foreign Affairs in the People's Revolutionary Government from 1981 to 1983.

+Whiteman had been educated at Howard University in Washington D.C. earning a BA in Government studies and a MA in economics.

-He was executed alongside close friend Maurice Bishop.
+He was executed alongside close friend Maurice Bishop on “Bloody Wednesday”.